department-of-veterans-affairs/vets-website/content/pages/faq.md

                   <li>
                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="dbq1">How do I sign up for Vets.gov?</button>
                     <div id="dbq1" class="usa-accordion-content">
                       <p>To sign up for Vets.gov online, you only need an email address.
 Additional security is needed to use advanced features of the website (like refilling a VA prescription).
-To access those, you’ll need to take extra steps to verify your identity. <a href="#">Sign up for Vets.gov now.</a></p>
+To access those, you’ll need to take extra steps to verify your identity.</p>
                       <p>Even if you don't sign up with Vets.gov, you can still apply for the benefits you've earned.</p>
                     </div>
                   </li>